abhishekBansal/abhishekBansal.github.io/_posts/2020-12-10-ondemand-gradle-profiler-github-actions-build-benchmark.md

 ```

 ### Step 7: Download Previous result and Compare
-We can download file that we previously uploaded via another action called [`download-artefact`](https://github.com/actions/download-artifact).
-I am going to download that in a folder called `profile-out-merge` in following way
+We can download the file that we previously uploaded via another action called [`download-artifact`](https://github.com/actions/download-artifact).
+I am going to download that in a folder called `profile-out-merge` in the following way
 ```yml
       - uses: actions/download-artifact@v2
         with:
           name: merge-benchmark
           path: profile-out-merge
 ```
-`merge-benchmark` is name that we gave this artefact in Step 5.
-Once we have both benchmark results on file system you can write simple scripts in language of your choice and do any processing per requirement.
+`merge-benchmark` is the name that we gave this artifact in Step 5.
+Once we have both benchmark results on the file system you can write simple scripts in the language of your choice and do any processing per requirement.
 Output file is a simple CSV file which looks like this
 ![gradle-profiler output](/assets/images/gradle_profiler_benchmark.png)

-Here is a python script which simply takes two benchmark files and prints out mean execution time of build.
+Here is a python script that simply takes two benchmark files and prints out the mean execution time of build.
 This script also writes results in a file because it can then be used to send these results back to a `Slack` channel.
 ```python
 import csv